 I wandered through the giant Alexa/Kindle/Amazon Basics Headphones displays that took up most of the first floor to find something to, you know, actually read.
-Most sections were confined to a single shelf, the books all laying face out—instead of spine out—with a little blurb of praise below them.
+Most sections were confined to a single shelf, the books all laying with their covers face out—instead of spine out—and a little blurb of praise below each one.

 I thought back to when I was growing up in St. Louis and would spend an inordinate amount of time browsing the endless shelves of a suburban Borders.
 I remember discovering a new author I liked with a huge back catalogue and gradually working my way through it.
 These were jarringly finite.